 After WC I attended the College of William & Mary in Williamsburg, Va., for my Master’s in history.
 After that came marriage, and an impromptu move to Cork, Ireland, on a one-year work permit (in the midst of the economic crisis, no less).
 My wife and I luckily found work on the Emerald Isle and had an excellent year of cultural immersion, travel, and, yes, work.
 Since late 2010 I have lived in the New York City area––a great experience so far.

-Currently a business analyst in the NYC region, I am looking forward to an Eastern Shore-style break for our five year reunion in May 2012.
 Stay in touch with our Reunion Committee and let your ideas be known for what you would like our anniversary experience to be like.
 See you then!

-Cater Society Of Junior Fellows Research
+- Cater Society of Junior Fellows